 Still, I always recommend reliable backups of all your critical files and documents: even if you never get a ransomware attack, you can still lose your device, have your laptop stolen or just have your computer crash and destroy the hard disk.
 Local backup or cloud-based backup gives you a smart safety net for a very most monthly investment.

 You should also – and always! – be running at least some sort of anti-virus software.
-You can jump up to some commercial software like PCMatic from PC Pitstop Software, but even without that, enabling Windows Defender will help out.
+You could advance to a higher level of paid protection, like with PC Matic, from PC Pitstop, or if you want to stick with a free solution, Windows Defender just added a layer of ransomware protection.
 Windows Defender, I hope you already know, offers antivirus protection direct from Microsoft itself and is already included with all modern releases of Windows 10.
 What most people don’t realize, however, is that since the Fall Creator’s Update of Win10, there’s ransomware protection too.

 Even though it defaults to being disabled and useless.